Right to sit: Jamaica

 Jamaica's Factory Regulations law protects factory workers' right to sit.
 The law states that where "any persons employed in a factory have in the course of their employment reasonable opportunities for sitting without detriment to their work, there shall be provided and maintained for their use suitable facilities for sitting sufficient to enable them to take advantage of those opportunities."
 When the majority of work is done while sitting, a worker must be provided by their employer "a seat of a design, construction and dimensions suitable for him and the work, together with a foot-rest on which he can readily and comfortably support his feet if he cannot do so without a foot-rest", and furthermore, "the arrangements shall be such that the seat is adequately and properly supported while in use for the purpose for which it is provided."

 Japan

 Japan ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 21 June 1993.

+Japanese occupational and safety regulations require businesses to provide chairs for workers if they can perform their jobs while seated.
+In 2024, the Japanese Ministry of Health, Labour and Welfare announced that it would investigate retail employers such as supermarkets that refuse to provide seating for their workers.